Why do parents need a will?

 3. Provide for your step-children and other dependents

-This may also be the case for other children you care for - like foster children - as well as dependent adults.
+This may also be the case for other children you care for – such as foster children – as well as any dependent adults that rely upon you.

 4. Revise beneficiaries from trusts, pensions or insurance